Prospective Students

 Post-Baccalaureate Scholars

-This section was updated on November 18, 2022.
+This section was updated in May 2024.

 If you are interested in learning about future opportunities, please email TAYA Lab Manager Emily Gotkiewicz at EMG196@pitt.edu and we will email you if positions become available.
+We will also update this page if we have new openings.

 Before you apply to any lab position, please review all information on other lab website pages, and especially the Research Projects page.